Emerging Scholars: In Search of Better Treatment of Schizophrenia

 Schizophrenia is a complex and often debilitating condition that, in part, impairs attention, learning, and memory.
 Modern medicines rarely improve these symptoms.
 Learn how Eden Maness, doctoral student in Applied Science, is working with other W&M scholars to identify new and more effective medication to improve the attention-related symptoms of schizophrenia using orexin receptor inhibitors.

-Join us in this exciting ongoing series highlighting the latest research on a variety of topics coming out of William & Mary’s graduate programs in Arts & Sciences.
+This talk is part of an exciting ongoing series highlighting the latest research on a variety of topics coming out of William & Mary’s graduate programs in Arts & Sciences.
 All programs will take place as virtual meetings at 2 p.m.
 For the complete list of topics and speakers for the 2020-2021 academic year, please click here.